showdowmaxi/AI-Programming-python/README.md

 # AI-Programming-python
 Image classification

-This is an AI application used python langauge to train machine, recognize and predict flower images with associated name.
+This is an AI application used python langauge to train machine, and predict flower images with associated name.
 ---------------------------------------------------------------------------------------------------------------------------
 This project completed under the guideline of udacity AI-Programming python.
 The jupyternote book apply the model of vgg16 to train the machine.